 Next time you do a squat, take some time to think about your form.
 Your chest should be proud, your hips and knees should be bent and your weight should be in your heels.
-For those girls who want more of a challenge, you could try a jump squat from my list of squat variations instead!
+For those girls who want more of a challenge, you could try a jump squat instead!

 Step two: step up and down

 If you’ve never done a box jump before, fear can hold you back.
 That’s why it is good to work on building your confidence with a few progression exercises.
 By stepping onto the box and stepping down again, you gradually get more comfortable with the movement and this can help break down your fear.